Chapter Eight – Time After Time

 The memories of those shared experiences leaked all over Jay’s nice clean contempt and disdain.
 Then and now, those memories, and the emotions surrounding them, challenged her.
 She wondered if this experiment was meant to change them or her?
 It wasn’t about her though.
 It never was.
 It was about all of them, and their humanity that filtered out as they got older—that left them as shells of who they formerly were and are.

 Natalie expressed little emotion.
 Jay tried not to observe her too closely, but curious, Jay watched her.
 It’s not every day that someone drops a twist like the one she just delivered.
 Besides the gaping hole that pronounced itself when Jay first told them, Natalie didn’t emote so much as a whine nor whimper upon learning what Jay so unceremoniously and matter-of-factly dropped at their feet.
-Nat wasn’t paralyzed with shock.
+Nat wasn’t stunned.
 Apathetic, she scrubbed any and all affect.

 It was creepy.